Judaism and the Psychedelic Renaissance 2023:

-Whether you are an experienced psychonaut or brand new to conversation, mark your calendar for June 25th for a day that will mind, heart body and soul together to delve into this increasingly important
+Whether you are an experienced psychonaut or brand new to the conversation, mark your calendar for June 9th 2024 for a day that will bring together mind, heart body and soul as we delve into this increasingly important topic.
+We will once again gather at the Eastside Jewish Commons.

 Want to know more or to get involved?
 Email Rabbi Josh (rabbijosh@colabpdx.org).